LouisMinguet/Cats-Dogs-Training/README.md

 # Cats-Dogs-Training
-Cats VS Dogs training from scratch
+Cats VS Dogs training from scratch in python